 NMSA provides students in 9th through 12th grades with intensive, pre-professional instruction in five major arts disciplines, Creative Writing & Literature, Dance, Music (Vocal, Jazz or Instrumental), Theatre, and Visual Arts.
 Arts disciplines are taught daily by master teachers and professional artists in a 3-hour daily arts block that takes place after the academic day.

 NMSA is open to all students in New Mexico who qualify through a blind, competitive audition and portfolio admissions process held every February.
 Students can audition in up to two of the five major departments.
 A panel of professional artists participate as part the selection team.

 Named as one of the top 10 high schools in the state for 2018 by U.S. News and World Report, NMSA has been a recipient of one of the highest national honors in education, the national Blue Ribbon Award; has received an ‘A’ grade by the New Mexico Public Education Dept. every year since 2012; and has outperformed for the past five years on state standards assessments in reading, math and science.
 Learn more about our awards here.

 NMSA provides a Sunday-Thursday Residential Program to students who live too far away for the daily commute.

-NMSA’s ethnically and socioeconomically diverse student body hails from 29 communities/pueblos in 11 counties and almost half of the school’s 215 students are minorities.
+NMSA’s ethnically and socioeconomically diverse student body hails from 39 communities/Pueblos and a majority of the school’s 250 students are minorities.